 If the certificate is being issued to the owner of a leased vehicle,

-Use the available lines or the "Any Auto" option to indicate
+the available lines or the "Any Auto" option to indicate coverage

-or umbrella liability policy.
+umbrella liability policy.
 Check the appropriate box to indicate whether

-the "coverage trigger" is on a claims-made or an occurrence
+the "coverage trigger" is on a claims-made or an occurrence basis.
+Also

 Workers Compensation and Employers' Liability

-the appropriate box within the limit section.
+appropriate box within the limit section.
 If other limits apply, check the

 appropriate box and show the limits in the "Other" section.
 If Employer's

-Liability is to be certified, show the limits
+Liability is to be certified, show the limits applicable to

-form.
-The type of insurance, policy number, policy effective date,
+The type of insurance, policy number, policy effective date, policy